Fuel efficiency Blog

 ReFuel EU Aviation is an important element of the European Union’s (EU) ambitious climate policy, designed to significantly reduce carbon emissions in the aviation sector by promoting the use of Sustainable Aviation Fuel (SAF).

-Launched as part of the “Fit for 55” package, presented by the European Commission, a package that aims to enable the EU to reduce net greenhouse gas emissions by at least 55% by 2030 compared to 1990 levels and to achieve climate neutrality in 2050.
+Launched as part of the “Fit for 55” package, presented by the European Commission, a package that aims to enable the EU to reduce net greenhouse gas emissions by at least 55% by 2030 compared to 1990 levels. the objective is to achieve climate neutrality in 2050.

 Share of SAF in all EU airports in 2025 and 2050